redpanda-data/console/README.md

 #### Redpanda/Kafka is running locally

-Since Console runs in its own container (which has its own network scope), we have to use host.docker.internal as a bootstrap server.
+Since the Console runs in its own container (which has its own network scope), we have to use host.docker.internal as a bootstrap server.
 That DNS resolves to the host system's ip address.
 However since the brokers send a list of all brokers' DNS when a client has connected, you have to make sure your advertised listener is connected accordingly, e.g.: `PLAINTEXT://host.docker.internal:9092`

 ```shell
 docker run -p 8080:8080 -e KAFKA_BROKERS=host.docker.internal:9092 docker.redpanda.com/redpandadata/console:latest
 ```

 Docker supports the `--network=host` option only on Linux.
 So Linux users use `localhost:9092` as an advertised listener and use the host network namespace instead.
-Console will then be run as it would be executed on the host machine.
+The console will then be run as it would be executed on the host machine.

 ```shell
 docker run --network=host -p 8080:8080 -e KAFKA_BROKERS=localhost:9092 docker.redpanda.com/redpandadata/console:latest